 The gift of a hippo water roller delivers an immediate benefit to those who need it the most... women and children.
 Best of all, it requires no training, no skill and no tools to implement this empowering innovation.

 A simple tool that will empower millions of women...
 "Why hasn't someone thought of this before?"

-Imagine this slice of humanity: On any given day, over 780 million women collectively spend 140 million hours hauling water for their basic household needs.
+On any given day, over 750 million women and children collectively spend 140 million hours hauling water for their basic household needs.
 The traditional method of collecting water involves carrying re-purposed, five-gallon buckets on the head.
 It’s a burdensome and time-consuming task that enslaves women to a cycle of poverty and tradition.